-Bullet journal is all about rapid logging.
+The bullet journal is all about rapid logging.
 The same information but with less content.
-The main parts of bullet journaling is tasks, notes and events and these each have a different symbol – a dot for a task, a circle for an event and a dash for a note.
+The main parts of bullet journaling are tasks, notes, and events and these each have a different symbol – a dot for a task, a circle for an event, and a dash for a note.
 There will also be different symbols for other aspects of your bullet journal but we will come back to that later.
 To remember your symbols you will have a key at the very start of your bullet journal.

 The whole point of logging with a bullet journal is to keep things short and straight to the point so you can see things at a glance and get your thoughts out of your head and into your journal.

 The future log is where you note important dates and events for the year ahead.
-Think of this like a year in view, pages where you see your year at a glance.
+Think of this as a year in view, pages where you see your year at a glance.

 A collection is simply a topic that you dedicate space to in your bullet journal.
 A collection doesn’t have to be more than one thing, it can be a single thing.
 I always found using the term ‘collection’ confusing, so let’s refer to them as topics instead.

-So as we begin to think about what our bullet journal means to us and what we want to acheive with it, we will start to think of what we want to include in it.
-What kind of things or topics are important to you?
+So as we begin to think about what our bullet journal means to us and what we want to achieve with it, we will start to think of what we want to include in it.
+What kind of things or topics is important to you?
 What are your goals?